-As a former pupil of the school, Sir Rod Aldridge was delighted that the Foundation was chosen as the Academy’s lead sponsor, alongside Brighton and Hove City Council as co-sponsor, and the University of Sussex as Education Partner.
+As a former pupil of the school, Sir Rod Aldridge was delighted that Aldridge Education was chosen as the Academy’s lead sponsor, alongside Brighton and Hove City Council as the then co-sponsor, and the University of Sussex as Education Partner.
 The Academy can accommodate 1,200 11-16 year olds, with a sixth form of 250.

-PACA’s vision is foster independent learning.
+PACA’s vision is to foster independent learning.
 Students take responsibility for their own education in order to develop an entrepreneurial attitude of self motivation, leading to success.
-An example of the academy’s entrepreneurship programme can be seen in this video.

-Working in partnership with Brighton Aldridge Community Academy and Sussex Cricket PACA launched the Aldridge Cricket Academy 6th Form courses for male and female students looking to build a career in cricket whilst gaining academic qualifications.
-PACA also has Dance and Football sixth form academies.
+Working in partnership with Brighton Aldridge Community Academy and Sussex Cricket PACA launched the Aldridge Cricket Academy 6th form courses for male and female students looking to build a career in cricket whilst gaining academic qualifications.
+PACA also has a Football sixth form academy.
 Both schools are also working in partnership with LatestTV to develop the Brighton Digital Media Academy.

 The Academy has seen much improved GCSE results for students in recent years.
 In 2017 the academy’s Progress 8 score was the second highest amongst all Brighton and Hove state secondary schools and results continued to improve in 2018, when 71.4% of students achieved grade 4 “good” passes in both English and maths and 56% achieved grade 5 and above ‘strong’ passes (up a further 6% on 2017).
 In September 2018 Mark Poston became the academy’s new Principal.